SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 ## What about BaaS

-Backend as a service allows users to configure the backend from the front-end UI.
+Backend as a service allows users to configure the backend from the front-end UI (User Interface).
 One such example is Google Firebase.